|Discharge payday loans by filing for Chapter 7.|

 Bankruptcy can be a good way to get rid of your payday loans.
 Payday loans are unsecured and may be relieved by filing for Chapter 7 bankruptcy.
 Chapter 13 bankruptcy also eliminates payday loan debt, for people who are behind on house or car payments, too.

-Steven R. McDonald, a bankruptcy attorney located in Oak Creek and serving Franklin, St. Francis, Cudahy and the rest of the metro Milwaukee area, helps customers through difficult financial times.
+Bankruptcy attorney Steven R. McDonald, located in Oak Creek and serving Franklin, St. Francis, Cudahy and the rest of the metro Milwaukee area, helps customers through difficult financial times.
 He can walk you through the complexities of Chapter 7 bankruptcy law and what it means for your financial future.

 Filing for bankruptcy is an overwhelming and exhausting process if you tackle it on your own.
 Atty.
 McDonald can help you through it and get you back on track toward a brighter financial future.